machacekmartin/py-imgtoascii/README.md

 # py-imgtoascii
- Simple image -> ASCII convertor using Python
+ Simple image and video to ASCII convertor using Python